The Origin of Spider Man

 Caterpillar.
 What happened in the end?

 Fly, Mosquito.
-My school has gone on excursions and field trips to nature, museums, palaces and companies.
+I have been on school excursions and field trips to nature reserves, museums, palaces, and companies.
 Yes or no?

 Bugs, Insects.